Let me see if I've got this straight.

 Now, I know billionaire Kirk Kerkorian (search) ain't your typical 80-something.
 But like his generation, he certainly is something.

 Because lest you think hitting 65 means you hit the pasture, hit on these facts:

-Ditto his downright youthful-by-comparison 74-year-old colleague Rupert Murdoch at my parent company, Newscorp.
+Ditto his downright youthful-by-comparison 74-year-old colleague Rupert Murdoch (search) at my parent company, Newscorp.
 He's still very much in charge and still very much planning to stay in charge.

 This new pope is 78 and apparently got the job because his sixty-something challengers were considered pups.

 Ronald Reagan once said, "Age is a state of mind."

 I know young people who act way too old.

 And old people who seem way too young.

 I'd much rather opt for the latter and live.